 Still not sure?
 Well, let’s look at the wires!

-If you see a setup similar to this with numerous, small, thin, multi-coloured wires going into a board, you’ve got a Low Voltage thermostat.
+If you see a setup similar to this with numerous, small, thin, multi-coloured wires going into a board, you have a Low Voltage thermostat.
 There are many different options for low voltage smart thermostats, many of them brands you may have heard of.
 We’ve already done the research for you here.

 The wires will usually look like this: